copy/deoplete-ocaml/readme.md

 Asynchronous completion for OCaml in vim or neovim using merlin and deoplete.

-Status: Experimental, please test and report bugs.
+Status: Experimental, but working well in practice.

 Requirements
 -